MicrosoftDocs/azure-docs/articles/data-explorer/customer-managed-keys-resource-manager.md

 ## Configure encryption with customer-managed keys

+In this section you configure customer-managed keys using Azure Resource Manager templates.
 By default, Azure Data Explorer encryption uses Microsoft-managed keys.
 In this step, configure your Azure Data Explorer cluster to use customer-managed keys and specify the key to associate with the cluster.

 You can deploy the Azure Resource Manager template by using the Azure Portal or using PowerShell.